danielyang21/questions/src/content/questions/comp2804/2017-fall-final/22/solution.md

 The probability of returning k or having 2 different rolls is $ \frac{30}{36} $

-On Allah, I swear there's a rule that states that we expect to need 1/p attempts until the thing actually happens?
-Geometric Distribution?
+Geometric distribution rule states that the expected value is 1/p, where p = probability of the event.

 $ p = \frac{30}{36} $